Exact and sampling methods for mining higher-order motifs in large hypergraphs: Related work

 \section{Related work}

-Network motifs have been extensively investigated: \begin{itemize} \item in the field of network science, for their relevance in the study of the local structure and in the interplay between the topology and the dynamics of complex networks; \item in the field of data mining, due to the complexity of the problem of enumerating connected subgraphs up to a certain size from large graphs. \end{itemize} In this section, we propose a brief survey of the relevant prior work in both areas.
+Network motifs have been extensively investigated: \begin{itemize} \item in the field of network science, for their relevance in the study of the local structure and the interplay between the topology and the dynamics of complex networks; \item in the field of data mining, due to the complexity of the problem of enumerating connected subgraphs up to a certain size from large graphs. \end{itemize} In this section, we propose a brief survey of the relevant prior work in both areas and highlight our contributions to both fields.